 Unfortunately many people’s first reaction to the name ‘Palestine’ is to the conflict that people have been suffering from over the past century.
-Here is a quiz from our book “For Hammam” that focuses on these problems, and our answers to it.
+Here is a quiz from our book “For Hammam” that focuses on these problems, and our answers to it, with the answers that we gave in that book.

 Palestine: A Simple Background